l2ex/l2_zilliqa_makerdao_uk/readme.md

-# Simple implementation of L2 exchange protocol with partial reservation of special market participants - market makers.
+# Simple implementation of L2 exchange protocol with fractional-reserve service for special market participants - market makers.

 Includes the following components: